traczoskar/my_portfolio/README.md

 # 🎑 My Portfolio

 Welcome to **MyPortfolio**, the most advanced project I have worked on to date.
-This project has been a significant learning experience, particularly in building animations and routing using React Router.
-Additionally, I have implemented features such as theme switching and language selection between Polish and English.
-A considerable amount of effort went into creating a responsive design.
-Users can explore a range of my projects, view their details and screenshots, find my contact information, links to LinkedIn and GitHub, read my short biography, see my IT skills, and view the certificates I have obtained, including those related to integrating applications with Generative AI and LLM models.
+This project has been a significant learning experience 🚀, particularly in building animations and routing using React Router.
+Additionally, I have implemented features such as theme switching 🌓 and language selection between Polish and English 🇵🇱🇬🇧.
+A considerable amount of effort went into creating a responsive design 📱.
+Users can explore a range of my projects, view their details and screenshots , find my contact information, links to LinkedIn and GitHub 🔗, read my short biography, see my IT skills, and view the certificates I have obtained, including those related to integrating applications with Generative AI and LLM models 🤖.

 ## 👨🏻‍💻 Check out Demo